-Table 6.1 lists the satellite retrievals that have been assimilated in the IFS-COMPO o-suite between September 2014 and July 2022 and those assimilated in the (pre-operational) IFS-GHG o-suite since September 2021.
+Table 6.1 lists the satellite retrievals that have been assimilated in the IFS-COMPO o-suite between September 2014 and October 2024 and those assimilated in the (pre-operational) IFS-GHG o-suite since September 2021.

-Table 6.1 Satellite retrievals of reactive, greenhouse gases and aerosol optical depth that are actively assimilated in the IFS-COMPO and IFS-GHG o-suites up to Cy48R1.
+Table 6.1 Satellite retrievals of reactive, greenhouse gases and aerosol optical depth that were actively assimilated in the IFS-COMPO and IFS-GHG o-suites up to Cy49R1.